Reporting of outcomes

 - appropriate Budget authority documentation

-- CBMS reconciliations and CFO sign-offs (comparative budgetary information for the previous period is not required).
+- Central Budget Management System (CBMS) reconciliations and chief financial officer sign-offs (comparative budgetary information for the previous period is not required).

 The Australian National Audit Office (ANAO) audit variances between actual and original budget amounts only, not the budget amount.
 Reporting entities need to understand and explain the underlying basis of the budget amount to provide an appropriate explanation for any variance.